grscheller/scheller-linux-archive/notes/gitNotes.md

 ```

 where HEAD is a special ref that points to the commit that currently is
 checked out.
-The git-restore command it is more clear as to what is
+Using the git-restore command makes it more clear as to
-being done.
-The git-reset command seems to be taking advantage of GIT
+what is being done.
+The git-reset command seems to be taking advantage
-implementation details and is opaque to what is really being done.
+of GIT implementation details and is opaque to what is really being
+done.

 To discard changes not alrady staged